Residue sums for superconformal indices: Residue sums for elliptic hypergeometric integrals

 \subsection{Generalized integrals: a formal evaluation}

 We have dealt above with elliptic hypergeometric integrals that appear for the superconformal indices of $SU(2)$ gauge theories.
-When considering an $SU(N)$ gauge group, the superconformal indices are expressed as $N-1$-dimensional contour integrals over the eigenvalues of the $SU(N)$ matrix (see, \textit{e.g.}, Section \ref{ssec:sc-gauge-theory-inds}).
+When considering an $SU(N)$ gauge group, the superconformal indices are expressed as $N-1$-dimensional contour integrals over $SU(N)$ eigenvalues (see, \textit{e.g.}, Section \ref{ssec:sc-gauge-theory-inds}).
 Focusing on one integral at a time, say the integral over the $(N-1)^{\text{th}}$ eigenvalue $x$, the $x$--dependent part of the integrands takes on the following general form,

 where we assume that (the $x$-dependent part of) the full measure is contained in $\cP(x)$.
 We now evaluate the integral corresponding to this more general $\cP(x)$,

 Note that we do not assume any balancing condition for this general integral.
 The integral is generally not well-poised; it becomes well-poised if we set $a_\a=b_\a$, for all $\a$.